BenSimmers/CAB431-Text-Analysis-and-Web-Search-Study-Notes/readme.md

   <address>1234 Some Street, Brisbane, QLD, 4000</address>
 ```

-- XML is essentially about content e.g. <name> Yuefeng Li </name> states this element is a name, it does not describe how to present it
+- XML is essentially about content it does not describe how to present it
-- HTML is about presentation: e.g.
+- HTML is about presentation
-- <B> Yuefeng Li </B> states that the text “Yuefeng Li” should be presented bold – we do not know it’s a name!
-- <A HREF="http://www.w3.org/">W3C</A> states a hyperlink and anchor text.

 ## XML: Extensible Markup Language
 - what is xml